Microfluidizer Deagglomeration Processor Solutions

 - The Microfluidizer® technology provides unmatched results by directly applying extremely uniform high shear forces to the materials

 - The amount of shear applied to the material is easily varied to achieve the desired result

 - Able to process much higher solid concentrations

 - Particles are typically uniformly dispersed in a single pass

 - Particle size distribution is reduced

 Deagglomeration Equipment Results

-Many deagglomeration and dispersion of carbon nanotubes (CNTs) studies have been performed using Microfluidizer® homogenizing equipment.
-Our processor can successfully disperse single- and multi-wall CNTs, creating stable suspensions of nanotubes in various liquid media including polymer resins, organic solvents and water.
+The example of processing 3D carbon nanomaterials is deagglomeration and dispersion of carbon nanotubes (CNTs).
+Many studies have been performed using Microfluidizer® homogenizing equipment for dispersing either single-walled nanotubes (SWNTs) or multi-walled nanotubes (MWNTs).
+Our processor can successfully disperse and create stable suspensions of SWNTs and/or MWNTs in various liquid media including polymer resins, organic solvents or simply water.
 The nanotubes are largely deagglomerated and dispersed uniformly — in a single pass.
 During additional passes, length reduction can be controlled based on processing conditions.
 The dispersion can enhance electrical conductivity as well.

-Microfluidizer technology can also be used for deagglomeration of metal oxides.
+Microfluidizer® technology is also very efficient for deagglomeration of metal oxides and inks].
 In a case study, our engineering team used a Microfluidizer® to deagglomerate high crystalline cerium dioxide nanoparticles and reduce the particle size.
 The high shear of our fluid processor significantly reduced the particle size in just a single pass.